 Colloquia courses are graded Credit/No-Credit (C/NC).
 The required reports must be submitted by midnight on the final Sunday of the regular quarter, the Sunday before finals week (see the academic calendar).
 Colloquia reports will be spot-checked only.
 All students who have submitted the required number of reports receive credit.
 Reports can consist of reviews, summaries, critiques or discussion of the colloquia topic or related topics.
 Each report should take just five or ten minutes to prepare.

 CSE Colloquia can be accessed in many ways: live, televised, live on the Internet, and on-demand on the internet.
 Colloquia are usually held on Tuesdays and Thursdays at 3:30 pm in EE 105 on the UW campus and are open to the public.
 Note that colloquia differ from the Distinguished Lecturer Series, which meets at different times and/or places.

 - Use the Allen School YouTube page page for a wide range of Allen School videos.

 - Use the 2017-18 colloquia page or 2018-19 colloquia page for the most recent colloquia videos to report on.

 - Use this reporting capability to list your viewed colloquia and submit your reports.

-For questions or problems with the colloquia search & reporting systems, email the admin for this resource.
+For student questions or problems with the colloquia search & reporting systems, email the admin for this resource.